Pen Argyl Area School District

 Pen Argyl Area School District is a public school district located in Northampton County, Pennsylvania in the Lehigh Valley region of eastern Pennsylvania.
 It serves the boroughs of Pen Argyl and Wind Gap and Plainfield Township.

-As of the 2021–22 school year, the school district had a total enrollment of 1,450 students between all three of its schools, according to National Center for Education Statistics data.
+As of the 2022–23 school year, the school district had a total enrollment of 1,440 students between all three of its schools, according to National Center for Education Statistics data.

-Students in grades nine through 12 attend Pen Argyl Area High School in Pen Argyl.
+Students in ninth through 12th grades attend Pen Argyl Area High School in Pen Argyl.
+Students in grades four through eight attend Wind Gap Middle School.
+Students in grades kindergarten through three attend Plainfield Elementary School.